yugabyte/yugabyte-db/README.md

 * Please use [GitHub issues](https://github.com/yugabyte/yugabyte-db/issues) to report issues or request new features.

-* To Troubleshoot YugabyteDB, cluser/node level isssues, Please refer to [Troubleshooting documentation](https://docs.yugabyte.com/preview/troubleshoot/)
+* To Troubleshoot YugabyteDB, cluser/node level issues, Please refer to [Troubleshooting documentation](https://docs.yugabyte.com/preview/troubleshoot/)

 # Contribute

-As an an open-source project with a strong focus on the user community, we welcome contributions as GitHub pull requests.
+As an open-source project with a strong focus on the user community, we welcome contributions as GitHub pull requests.
 See our [Contributor Guides](https://docs.yugabyte.com/preview/contribute/) to get going.
 Discussions and RFCs for features happen on the design discussions section of our [Forum](https://forum.yugabyte.com).

 # License